-A contractor's implementation of remedial measures taken after the misconduct is also a relevant mitigation factor.69 A contractor may demonstrate by evidence of remedial measures that it is "presently responsible."
-The more time that has elapsed since the misconduct, and the longer the remedial measure has been in place, the more it will mitigate against debarment.70
+A contractor's implementation of remedial measures taken after the misconduct is also a relevant mitigation factor.
+64 A contractor may demonstrate by evidence of remedial measures that it is "presently responsible."
+The more time that has elapsed since the misconduct, and the longer the remedial measure has been in place, the more it will mitigate against debarment.65 this July in Nashville, Tennessee-